CheMiguel23/SMB3-Bank12/README.md

 This release is distributed as a packaged Windows application.
 Source code is not included here (yet).

+Download Bank12.zip from the latest release, exctract and run.

 ![Level Editor Main screen](level-editor.png)

 ## Requirements